treyhakanson/m3/README.md

 1. `/rosters`: Rosters for every team in the tournament, as well as rosters for each of their regular season (and conference tournament) opponents.
 2. `/schedules`: Schedules for each team in the tournament
 3. `/boxscores`: Boxscores from every regular season (and conference tournament) game played by each of the tournament teams
+4. `/matchups`: CSVs of the round one matchups for each side of the bracket
-4. `/misc-data`: Some additional miscellaneous data files I found on SR CBB I thought were worth including
+5. `/misc-data`: Some additional miscellaneous data files I found on SR CBB I thought were worth including

 Note that some rosters are unavailable for lower-tier teams (from schedules, the roster's of all teams in the tournament are available).